 Logging your Activities:

-For Bronze, your logging requirements for the Physical Recreation, Skills and Voluntary Service sections are 1 hour every week (7 days), 2 hours every fortnight (14 days) or 4 hours every four week period (28 days) over the required time of 3 months (13 weeks) for each section.
+For Bronze, your logging requirements for the Physical Recreation, Skills and Voluntary Service Sections are 1 hour every week (7 days), 2 hours every fortnight (14 days) or 4 hours every four week period (28 days) over the required time of 3 months (13 weeks) for each Section.

-Additionally, as this is your first Award, you will be required to choose one of the Physical Recreation, Skills or Voluntary Service sections as your ‘Major Section’.
-This means you will be required to undertake that Activity for a period of 6 months (26 weeks) instead of the standard 3 months.
+As this is your first Award Level, you are required to choose one of the Sections; Physical Recreation, Skills or Voluntary Service as your ‘Major Section’.
+This means you are required to undertake that activity for a period of 6 months (26 weeks) instead of 3 months.

-For your Adventurous Journey section, you will need to complete both a Practice Journey and a Qualifying Journey, each for a minimum of 2 days and 1 nights, both using the same mode of travel and both of a similar nature and in a similar environment, but not over the same route.
+For your Adventurous Journey Section, you need to complete a Practice Journey and a Qualifying Journey, each for a minimum of 2 days and 1 nights, using the same mode of travel and of a similar nature and in a similar environment, but not over the same route.
 As many school camps and family holidays do not meet the criteria, please discuss your Adventurous Journeys with your Award Leader prior to undertaking.

 Please don’t hesitate to contact your Award Leader should you require advice or assistance on your Award.

-I look forward to following you Bronze Award journey and wish you good luck!
+I look forward to following your Bronze Award journey and wish you the best of luck!